Philip G. Killey

-Philip G. Killey is a retired United States Air Force officer.
+Philip G. Killey (October 3, 1941 – January 25, 2026) was a United States Air Force officer.
 He attained the rank of major general, and served as Adjutant General of the South Dakota National Guard, Director of the Air National Guard and Commander of First Air Force.

 Early life

-Philp G. Killey was born in Monmouth, Illinois on October 1, 1941.
+Philp G. Killey was born in Monmouth, Illinois, on October 1, 1941.
 He graduated from Monmouth High School in 1959, and received a Bachelor of Science degree in economics and mathematics from Monmouth College in 1963.
+While in college, he was a member of the football and track teams and a member of Theta Chi fraternity.

 Military career

 Killey received his commission in 1963 through Air Force Officer Training School at Lackland Air Force Base, Texas.
 Upon qualification as an F-4 pilot he was assigned to Eglin Air Force Base, Florida.

 During his career Killey attained the rating of command pilot and flew more than 6,500 hours.
 His list of military aircraft flown includes the T-37, T-38, F-4, F-100, A-7, F-16 and C-21.

 From May 1967 to February 1968, Killey flew 129 combat missions as an F-4 fighter pilot in Southeast Asia during the Vietnam War, assigned to the 8th Tactical Fighter Wing at Ubon Royal Thai Air Force Base, Thailand.
+Overall, during his career he flew 6,500 flight hours in multiple aircraft.

 He left active duty in 1969 and joined the South Dakota Air National Guard in 1970.
 He held a variety of training, staff and command positions, including Deputy Commander of the 114th Tactical Fighter Group.
 In March, 1983 he became Commander of the Group.

 In March 1987 Killey was named Adjutant General of the South Dakota National Guard and promoted to brigadier general.
 He served until November 1988, when he was appointed Director of the Air National Guard and promoted to major general.

 Killey served as Director of the Air National Guard until January 1994, and was acting Chief of the National Guard Bureau from December 1993 to January 1994.
 In January 1994 Killey was named Commander of First Air Force and Continental United States North American Aerospace Defense Command Region.
 He was the first National Guard officer to hold this position, and he served until January 1998.

 From January 1998 until retiring in May 2003, Killey served again as Adjutant General of South Dakota.

-Retirement
+Retirement and death

 After retiring from the military, Killey was a consultant on government, military and homeland security issues.
-He was also active in business, including a position on the advisory board of Previstar, Inc.
+He was also active in business, including a position on the advisory board of Previstar, Incorporated.

 In 2009 the new First Air Force and Continental NORAD Region headquarters was dedicated as the Killey Center for Homeland Operations.
+Retired Major General Francis M. McGinn said, "General Killey was one of the original architects of today's Air National Guard".

+Killey died on January 25, 2026, at the age of 84.